Follow-Up OS resource • Proposal follow-up template

 Day 10–12

-Surface objections such as budget, timing, or priority
+Invite blockers such as budget, timing, priority, internal approval, or fit.

 Day 14–18